 Because there are so many plugin options available it is important that you find the one that best suits your individual needs.
 All of the plugins mentioned in this article have high ratings, good levels of support, and a variety of useful features.

-If you enjoyed reading this article about the best WordPress table of contents, you should read these as well:
+If you enjoyed reading this article on WordPress table of contents plugins, you should check out this one about WordPress documentation plugin.